wpoates1/storeareaclusters/phase1/README.md

 ```

 ### Loading the data into BigQuery
-The data loading process followed the very straightforward approach of manually loading each file to a Google Cloud Storage bucket and then manually loading the CSV data into BigQuery as a new table.
+The simplest data loading approach is to load the tables directly into the BigQuery dataset, using Schema Autodetect.
+The other straightforward is to add a file to a Google Cloud Storage bucket and then loading from there - that approach has the advantage of ensring the raw data is available for future use.
 The parentheses and spaces in the columns names were replaced by underscore characters, making for long column names that are not idea for SQL queries.
-But other than that, the data loaded succesfully.
+But other than that, the data should load succesfully.

 There is the potential to script and automate this process.
 This is easily accomplished by using the Google SDK on the desktop command line or on the Google Cloud Console.
 Python code can also do the job and with a CSV table in Cloud Storage, you can actually use SQL as well.
 However given the small number of tables involved, the manual approach is the most appropriate.